gsa-oes/office-of-evaluation-sciences/_blog/tsp-anchors-follow-up.md

 In 2016, OES collaborated with the Department of Defense to evaluate the effect of email messages with a suggested contribution rate on military Servicemembers’ enrollment in the Thrift Savings Plan (TSP).
 The Thrift Savings Plan (TSP) is a retirement savings and investment plan for Federal employees and members of the uniformed services.

-Many Servicemembers were not automatically enrolled at the time of the intervention, and <a href="https://docs.house.gov/meetings/AS/AS00/20150204/102859/HHRG-114-AS00-20150204-SD001.pdf">many have insufficient retirement savings</a>.
+Some Servicemembers were not automatically enrolled at the time of the intervention, and <a href="https://docs.house.gov/meetings/AS/AS00/20150204/102859/HHRG-114-AS00-20150204-SD001.pdf">many have insufficient retirement savings</a>.

 In January 2016, nearly 700,000 Servicemembers from the Army, Navy, Air Force, and Marine Corps were not yet enrolled in TSP.
 They were randomly assigned to one of 10 groups: a no-email control group, an email that listed the action steps needed to enroll in TSP and emphasized the potential long term benefits of saving even a little each month, or one of eight emails with a suggested contribution rate.
 The eight different suggested contribution rate emails added a statement that many Servicemembers start contributing at a specific rate, which ranged from 1% to 8%.
 One month later, 1.94% of those in the no-email group had enrolled in TSP, compared to 2.58% who received the basic email and 2.73% of those who received an email with a suggested contribution rate.